Deep Learning for Predictive Business Process Monitoring: Review and Benchmark: Benchmark

 Furthermore, many approaches add an ``end of case'' token at the end of every trace of the log.
-This modification has two main advantages.
-Firstly, state of the process is reduced.
-Secondly, it gives a clear stop condition for activity suffix generation.
+This modification allows to give a clear stop condition for the next activity and activity suffix prediction problems.
+Thus, we do not have to rely on inspecting the set of last activities of every trace of the log to know whether a case has finished or not.
+Furthermore, in this latter case we would not get a definite answer either, because the last activity of the trace could be part of a loop, e.g., a case that always repeats the same activity.
 To unify the procedure and to make the metrics of next activity prediction comparable, we augmented the log with an end of case activity at the end of each trace for every approach tested.